Shieldine/react-darkreader/README.md

 ## 🚀 Usage

-You can import the darkmode as a react component.
+For a simple light/dark switch, darkreader can be used as a component:

 ```tsx | pure
 import React from 'react';